 You don't need to have the PPL to begin pursuing a commercial pilot career.
 However, if you already have your PPL then your training at FlyBy can be shortened by a few months depending on how much flight experience you already have.

-• 45 flying hours inclusive of ten solo flying hours and five one a flight simulator
+• 45 hours of flight inclusive of ten solo flying hours and five one a flight simulator

 • 6 ground school exams requiring a 75% pass mark